Rate-cost tradeoffs in control

 \begin{remark} Since the running mean-square cost is bounded above as $ \frac 1 {t}\E{\sum_{i = 1}^{t} \|\vect X_{i}\|^2} \leq \max_{1 \leq i \leq t} \E{\|X_i\|^2} $, our \thmref{thm:mainu} implies (via \eqref{eq:mainu}) the weaker result of Nair and Evans \cite{nair2004stabilizability}, who showed the necessity of \eqref{eq:mainu} to keep $\sup_t \E{\|X_t\|^2}$ bounded.
 Note also that the approach of Nair and Evans \cite{nair2004stabilizability} applies only to fixed-rate quantization, while our approach encompasses both fixed- and variable-rate quantization, as well as control over noisy channels and non-Gaussian system disturbances. \end{remark}

 \begin{remark} Tatikonda et al. \cite[(17)]{tatikonda2004stochastic} proposed to apply the classical reverse waterfilling, known to achieve the noncausal Gaussian rate-distortion function, at each step $i$, to compute the causal Gaussian rate-distortion function for the sequence of vectors $\{X_i\}_{i=1}^{\infty}$.
-Unfortunately, reverse waterfilling is only suboptimal, as can be verified numerically by comparing \cite[(17)]{tatikonda2004stochastic} to the semidefinite program of Tanaka et al. \cite{tanaka2017semidefinite}.
-The reason reverse waterfilling does not apply is that $\lambda_i(t)$ in \cite[(15)]{tatikonda2004stochastic} depend on the distortion threshold, an effect not present in the computation of classical non-causal rate-distortion function. \end{remark}
+Unfortunately, reverse waterfilling is only suboptimal, as can be verified numerically by comparing \cite[(17)]{tatikonda2004stochastic} to the semidefinite program of Tanaka et al. \cite{tanaka2017semidefinite} (\figref{fig:rdl}).
+The reason reverse waterfilling does not apply is that $\lambda_i(t)$ in \cite[(15)]{tatikonda2004stochastic} depend on the distortion threshold, an effect not present in the computation of the classical non-causal rate-distortion function. \end{remark}

 \begin{remark} The semidefinite program (SDP) of Tanaka et al. \cite{tanaka2017semidefinite} provides an exact numerical solution to the Gaussian causal rate-distortion-function, while our results in Theorems \ref{thm:main},~\ref{thm:mainu},~\ref{thm:mainm} provide analytical lower bounds, which hold beyond Gaussian noise. \figref{fig:rdl} presents a numerical comparison between our lower bound in \thmref{thm:mainu} and the exact calculation of $\mathbb R(d)$, for a randomly generated 3-dimensional system.
 For the example in \figref{fig:rdl}, our lower bound is within $0.14$ bits from the optimum.
 While always tight in low-cost regime, in medium-cost regime it will become looser if the spread of the eigenvalues of $\mat A$ is large. \end{remark}